Nearly 160 Years of History

 This wonderful home sits on nearly 1-acre of land that spans from Superior to Chambers.
 When it was originally built the home faced Superior St. In the years since, the old front door has been removed a a new entrance is now on the "Chambers Side" off the large deck.
 It has a park-like setting in both the front and back yards.
 We offer several yard games for your group to enjoy the large outdoor spaces together as a group.

 We are continuing to uncover much more of the past of the home.
 We know that the Hemenway family lived in this house for many years (and several generations).
 In fact, we are hearing that generations of people in South Haven referred to the home as the "Hemenway House".

 The Hyun family owned the home from roughly 1993 until 2012 when the Myers family purchased the home.
 If you know of more history you wish to share with us about this home, please do share via the email link below.
 We will also continue to uncover more of the history of this amazing and memorable South Haven beauty.

 We named our home after its original intent...the mansion that looked over the peach orchards.
-We even plan to plant peach trees on the property to bring it all full-circle.
 We hope to have you as guests and keep the amazing memories in this beautiful home going for years to come.
 We welcome you to share your photos with us on our instagram or facebook page too.